Cayman Islands

 Electronic Signature – Allowed.

-Compliance – Foundation companies must keep accounting records.
-The records may not be kept in Cayman, but must be made available at the registered office if an order or notice for production under the Tax Information Authority Law is made.
+Compliance – Cayman Islands companies must keep accounting records.
+The records may not be kept in Cayman, but must be made available at the registered office if an order or notice for production under the Tax Information Authority Act is made.

-Foundation companies are not required to file financial statements, nor tax return.
-An annual return must be submitted annually stating whether there has been a modification of the Memorandum of Association and confirming that no business has been conducted within the jurisdiction.
+Companies are not required to file financial statements or tax returns.
+An annual return must be submitted every January stating whether there has been a modification of the Memorandum of Association and confirming that no business has been conducted within the jurisdiction.
+Companies are also required to pay an annual government fee every January.

 - Corporate founder permitted